Code-Institute-Submissions/getMyTattoo/README.md

 I would like also to connect the website with a payment system, to make the log in function accessible only to users that have paid a fee.

-Other things to implement in the future, are better accessibility and pagination.
+Other things to implement in the future, are better accessibility and pagination, plus an improved styling for extra-small screens.

+Another thing will be adding custom meta content for description for each page, using Jinja language.

 ---